 The Butterfly Knife, also known as a gravity knife or balisong is typically illegal.
 They are designed to be deployed rapidly with a flipping action of the wrist, producing a slashing action.
 They are a folding knife that has two handles that rotate around its tang.
 They are opened by centrifugal force.
 Both the switchblade and the butterfly knife have an evil or threatening reputation because of their slashing action.

 Hunting knives were the very first knives, and are the most popular of the fixed blade type.
 They have probably the most recognizable shapes in the cutlery industry.
-Hunting knives are used to cut, slice, gut, pierce, skin game, field dress, dress out, cape, trim, quarter, manage, clean game, de-bone, and generally process game animals.
-There may not be any one particular hunting knife that can perform all hunting chores, but there are a few that are much better than others.
+Hunting knives are used to cut, slice, cut, pierce, skin game, field dress, dress out, cape, trim, quarter, manage, clean game, de-bone, and generally process game animals.
+There may not be anyone particular hunting knife that can perform all hunting chores, but there are a few that are much better than others.

 Hunting knives often have intricately carved and decorated handles made from a variety of materials from around the world.
 These include exotic wood, bone, horns, rubber, and many other durable materials.
 Hunting knives are often kept in a sheath close to the hunter’s waist, although some sheaths attached to the back, legs, chest, or arms depending on the hunter’s preference.
 Fixed blade hunting knives generally have no moving parts, which means that you won’t spend time in the field tightening screws or adjusting springs.

 Dirks and daggers are more sinister.
-The reason I say more sinister, is because by their very design, they are only good for thrusting type cuts.
-Dirks are known as a Scottish weapon, and were designed for piercing damage.
+The reason I say more sinister is that, by their very design, they are only good for thrusting type cuts.
+Dirks are known as Scottish weapons and were designed for piercing damage.
 Dirks and daggers are often used interchangeably, but dirk is defined as a long dagger.
 It often has a handle designed to protect the hand.
 Dirks are traditionally shorter than swords.
 Some dirks are also designed and balanced for throwing.

-Cutlery knives are used in the preparation of food and can be made from many different materials.
-Most of the cutlery used today is mass produced by large companies.
-Product lines and options have been simplified and standardized and in many instances the quality of the knife is gone.
+Cutlery Knives Ship Free are used in the preparation of food and can be made from many different materials.
+Most of the cutlery used today is mass-produced by large companies.
+Product lines and options have been simplified and standardized and in many instances, the quality of the knife is gone.
 I am generalizing.
 There are those who still make quality cutlery, and there are knife makers that still take pride in this type of knife.
 A good chef lives by his set of knives.
 They are a big part of his trade.
 A great carving knife has a sense of balance.
-A butcher knife on the other hand, is designed to work with a cutting board.
+A butcher knife, on the other hand, is designed to work with a cutting board.
 It has a straight spine that is sharpened, and the curved part is not.
 The butcher can slice and dice without shifting his weight.
 There are many other types of knives related to food preparation.

 Blade geometry is very important for a good knife maker, but the steel type he chooses is even more critical.
-A blade is typically concave, or hollow ground.
-The handle usually has built in comfortable finger grips, and may have a pocket/belt clip for easy access.
+A blade is a typically concave, or hollow ground.
+The handle usually has built-in comfortable finger grips and may have a pocket/belt clip for easy access.
 They can also accommodate a lanyard that helps keep the knife close and convenient.